Me: Is it a different kind of tomato?

 antioxidant and protective light-filtering functions; thus, helps

-prevent “Age related macular disease”(ARMD) in the elderly.- The
+prevent “Age related macular disease”(ARMD) in the elderly.

 fruits are also very